dckc/madmode-blog/pages/2021/next-gig-agoric.md

 [Miller, 2019]: https://www.youtube.com/watch?v=iyuo0ymTt4g&list=PLhuBigpl7lqth_Ow_eQWZs7NFxmeDw9W8

-Agoric is not building on Bitcoin or Ethereum directly, but we are building on the mature Cosmos SDK.
+Agoric is not building on Bitcoin or Ethereum directly, but we are building on mature blockchain technology, the Cosmos <abbr title="Software Development Kit">SDK</abbr>.
 In order to bridge to Ethereum and Bitcoin, Agoric is a leading contributor to [IBC](https://cosmos.network/ibc), the Inter-Blockchain Communication protocol.